Homerton: Education

 Secondary schools located in the area include Cardinal Pole Catholic School and the City Academy, Hackney.

 Transport

 Rail

 Homerton is served by London Overground at Homerton railway station, with westbound trains to Richmond and Clapham Junction via Dalston Junction, and eastbound trains to Stratford.
 The original station was opened on 1 October 1868.
 Services ceased on 15 May 1944 with a substitute bus service provided until official closure on 23 April 1945.
 Other than a partial section of wall to the north of the bridge over Barnabas Road, the original 1868 station has been demolished.
 Although of reduced size, the original station building would have been similar to buildings remaining at Hackney Central and Camden Road.
 The present basic station was opened on 13 May 1985.

 Buses

-Homerton is served by a large number of London Buses routes 236, 242, 276, 308, 394, 425 and 488 as well as the W15.
-Hackney is also served by the London night bus network by route N26.
+Homerton is served by a large number of London Buses routes 26, 30, 236, 242, 276, 308, 388, 394, 425 and 488 as well as the W15.
+Homerton is also served by the London night bus network by route N26 and N242.